aabbtree77/tensors/index.md

 ## Lost in Algebra

 A physical theory centers on Lorentz, PCT, and gauge transformations.
 This does not sound much until one encounters Weinberg's three volumes of QFT, and his two volumes of classical gravity.
-How can one compress this cumbersome tensor field formalism into something more viable?
+How can one compress this cumbersome tensor field language into something more viable?

-Going after new physics with this much of algebra does not feel right.
-At least estimate your energy and time to reach something, and do some thinking about the expected results.
-There is a high chance of not reaching much in these waters.
-Fail fast?!
+Going after physics with this much of algebra does not feel right.
+There is a too high chance of not reaching a coast in these waters.
+Fail fast.

-Lately I tend to think that history, real experiments, and "the Gamow way" compress physics much better than any existing formalism or even an engine which we do not really have here.
+Lately I tend to think that history, real experiments, and "Gamow's erroneous estimates" compress/predict phenomena much better than any existing formalism or even an engine which we do not really have here.
 Note that there are not that many key experiments since Galilei.
 Consider light: Newton, Fresnel-Arago, Hertz, Lebedev, Compton, [Breit–Wheeler](https://en.wikipedia.org/wiki/Breit%E2%80%93Wheeler_process), [Pound–Rebka](https://en.wikipedia.org/wiki/Pound%E2%80%93Rebka_experiment)...
 Add a dozen more, the subject will still be manageable, unlike any formal field theory.

+So this is all wrong.
+Avoid algebra, keep it visual, emphasize magic.

+Status: Abandoned.

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>